Christ is in His tomb. Rather, His Body is in the tomb, but when His

 In some places,

 a ceremony is made of having a mock funeral for Lent on this day after

 "mourned" and buried in a "good riddance!" gesture that acknowledges

 the end of Lent and the return of feasting!
-1 In other
+1

-fires or is blown up by pyrotechnics, as in some parts of
+these Easter fires or is blown up by pyrotechnics, as in some parts of

 Mexico!
 On a purely natural level (and though this isn't a "Catholic

 custom" per se), it might be a reassuring practice for families to

 and toss them into the flames, too.

 Also, parishes and families who've literally "buried the alleluia" on Septuagesima Sunday now dig it up again.

 As to foods, a fun cookie to make tonight to eat tomorrow morning are

 Resurrection Cookies, a cookie that will help your children get a

 1 cup whole pecans